Support for grant holders - 2016-2020 strategy

-How will we use the information?
+How will we use the information you provide?

-Although we no longer offer Continuation 4&5 funding, you can reapply for funding once your current grant ends and you’ve sent us your End of Grant Report.
+Although we no longer offer Continuation 4&5 funding, you may be able to reapply for funding once your current grant ends and you’ve sent us your End of Grant Report or update.
 You can find out more about Our Funds here.